 Not all sugars are the same.
 Generally, they can be divided into the following four types:

 100% Fermentable Sugars

 These sugars don’t add body to the brew.
 On the other hand, they only thin out the brew.
-Post fermentation, the sugars are completely converted into alcohol.
-They may add some flavour, but don’t add proteins or other types of residual carbohydrates.
+Post-fermentation, the sugars are completely converted into alcohol.
+They may add some flavor, but don’t add proteins or other types of residual carbohydrates.

 Mostly Fermentable Sugars

 As the name implies, these sugars undergo fermentation ranging from 75% to 95%.
 Examples include honey, rice solids, and light molasses.
 These sugars add small but significant amounts of minerals, and proteins to the brew.

 The use of these sugars will add to the potential gravity of the brew.